fragla/eq5d/README.md

 produced using the time trade-off (TTO) valuation technique or the visual analogue scale (VAS) valuation technique.
 Some countries have TTO and VAS value sets for EQ-5D-3L.
-Additionally, EQ-5D-3L “reverse crosswalk” value sets published on the [EuroQol](https://euroqol.org/information-and-support/resources/value-sets/) website that enable EQ-5D-3L data to be mapped to EQ-5D-5L value sets are included.
+Additionally, EQ-5D-3L “reverse crosswalk” value sets based on the [van Hout *et al* (2021)](https://pubmed.ncbi.nlm.nih.gov/34452708/) models as well as those published on the [EuroQol](https://euroqol.org/information-and-support/resources/value-sets/) website that enable EQ-5D-3L data to be mapped to EQ-5D-5L value sets are included.